If You’re Running a Small Business and are sloppy with administrative processes, get ready to clean up your books.

 The measure applies to merchants who earn more than $20,000 and make more than 200 transactions annually.
 It requires only the gross total receipts for the year to be reported, not individual transactions.
 It also applies to other electronic payment services like PayPal.

-It is expected to generate about $9.8 billion over the next ten years—additional revenue that will be used to help offset the cost of the ambitious housing bailout bill.
+The bill is expected to generate about $9.8 billion over the next 10 years — additional revenue that will be used to help offset the cost of the ambitious housing bailout bill.
 A merchant’s credit card processor, or “acquiring bank,” will be responsible for reporting the electronic sales data to the IRS.

-But the measure has raised objections from some small-business groups who contend that it will place undue administrative burden on merchants and their acquirers.
-They also say it could also increase the risk of identity theft.
+But the measure has raised objections from some small-business groups who say it will place an undue administrative burden on merchants and their acquirers.
+They also say it could increase the risk of identity theft.

-The main concern among most of NFIB’s members is identity theft, Rys says.
-Small merchants who use their social security numbers as tax identification numbers will have to turn those over to the credit card processors, which in turn will furnish them to the IRS.
+How?
+Small merchants who use their Social Security numbers as tax identification numbers will have to turn those over to the credit card processors, which in turn will furnish them to the IRS, says Bill Rys, tax counsel for the lobbying group National Federation of Independent Business (NFIB).
 This creates additional repositories of sensitive information that hackers will be tempted to break into.

 So how do the acquirers feel about the measure?
 Tom Litle, president of third-party payments processor Litle & Co., says he doesn’t exactly relish the idea of becoming an “agent for the government.”

 “I want to focus on helping merchants grow their business,” he says.
 “But what this does is put me at odds with my customer, in that I become a regulatory body.”